Testsuite configuration reference Beta

 Set a unique key for storing impact data.

-Each independent testsuite should use a different impact key to avoid overwriting each other’s data.
+Each independent test suite must use a different impact key to avoid overwriting each other’s data.

-There is no need to set this option if you only have a single test suite in .circleci/test-suites.yml.
+You do not need to set this option if you have only a single test suite in .circleci/test-suites.yml.

 | Key | Required | Type | Description |